 Momentum readings can be further classified into two distinct categories: Absolute Momentum and Relative Momentum.

-Market behaviours in individual securities prices are compared with one another (showing relative strength that differentiates between strong-performing assets and weak-performing securities).
+Relative momentum is when market behaviours in individual securities prices are compared with one another security (showing relative strength that differentiates between strong-performing assets and weak-performing securities).
+This is usually within a defined group, like a sector or index.
+Rather than just relying on an asset's own past performance, it aims to determine assets that are outperforming or underperforming their peers.

-Momentum trading strategies rely heavily on short-term market movements such as day trading and scalping.
+Timeframe: Momentum trading strategies rely heavily on short-term market movements such as day trading and scalping.
 However, the duration of the trade can depend on how long the trend maintains its strength.
-Besides short-term trading, momentum traders focus on longer-term styles, such as position trading.

 First, traders must understand what the word “momentum” actually means in practical terms.
 For these purposes, a straightforward definition of the concept can be interpreted as follows: